PrateekMishra-1/Dice-Game/README.md

 # Dice-Game
-A basic Dice Game Using Html , Css and Js
+A basic Dice Game Using Html , Css and a bit of Js